Qarib2004/Qarib2004/README.md

 🔗 Cinefy - A modern movie streaming platform built with Next.js (frontend) and Nest.js (backend).
 Features include movie catalog, genre-based browsing, user authentication.Panel:admin,user - https://github.com/Qarib2004/cinefy-project

 🔗 DeliVery - Features include login, registration, token-based authentication, shopping basket, favorites, search functionality, category details page, and product details page. - https://github.com/Qarib2004/DeliVery

+🔗 Crix - I will implement the ability to conduct live broadcasts by adding a subscription system, including premium subscriptions to streamers.
+There will also be a chat for the stream and full profile settings: display name, information about yourself, specifying social networks and editing the password and email.
+Users will be able to customize the site by changing the theme, main color and interface language (Azerbaijani, Russian, English).
+I will create a full functionality Telegram bot that will notify users about new streams on the channels they are subscribed to, and will also allow you to view your profile - https://github.com/Qarib2004/crix